robot-one/robot-one.github.io/content/about/lan.md

 ---
-title: LAN
+title: Servers
 date: 2022-04-05T22:21:38+01:00
 lastmod: 2022-04-05T22:21:38+01:00
 draft: false
 ---
-Chances are if we are on the same Local Area Network (LAN), I'm serving something.
-For your convenience, here are the services you can access (you'll have to ask me for the passwords in person; no way I'm putting them in cleartext on the web):
+I enjoy systems administration, so I manage a few servers and websites.

+## Other sites
+- [dragonsnotincluded.github.io](https://dragonsnotincluded.github.io) - Website for my friend's D&D podcast.

 ## My LAN
+Chances are if we are on the same Local Area Network (LAN), I'm serving something!
 These are served from my Raspberry Pi homeserver, and currently only accessible on my home network.
+For your convenience, here are the services you can access (you'll have to ask me for the passwords in person; no way I'm putting them in cleartext on the web):

 - [qBittorrent server](http://raspberrypi:8080/) - a torrent client with which we can remotely download public domain media via the Bittorrent, without leaving our PCs on for hours.
 [Homepage](https://www.qbittorrent.org/download.php)
 - [filebrowser](http://raspberrypi:8081/) - access downloaded torrents or files stored on the homeserver's Network Attached Storage (NAS) via any web browser.
 Looks like Google Drive, but is fully self-hosted.
 [GitHub Repository](https://github.com/filebrowser/filebrowser)